abhi2322/SocialMediaApp/README.md

 $ CREATE USER socialuser IDENTIFIED WITH mysql_native_password BY 'socialpass';

-$ GRANT ALL PRIVILEGES on socialmediadb.* to socialuser;
+$ GRANT ALL PRIVILEGES ON socialmediadb.* TO socialuser;

 $ FLUSH PRIVILEGES;
 ```